-Business intelligence for finance: capabilities, tools, and integrations
+Business intelligence for finance: capabilities, tools & integrations

 - Home

-Financial services companies generate massive amounts of data every day.
-However, extracting valuable insights is challenging with data scattered across heterogeneous systems and strict compliance requirements.
-Business intelligence solutions for the financial sector can solve the issue effectively.
+Financial services companies generate massive amounts of data every day, yet extracting actionable insights is challenging with data scattered across heterogeneous systems and strict compliance requirements in place.
+This is where tailored business intelligence solutions for the financial sector can come in handy, solving these issues effectively.

 How the financial sector uses business intelligence